Skip to main content

 TASK.CONFIG ~~/demo/arm/kernel/freertos/freertos.t32

-Then, task switches need to be recorded in the trace.
-Please refer to TRACE32 manual of your target OS for more information.
+Task switches must be recorded to allow CPU load calculation.
+Refer to the TRACE32 manual of your target OS for details.

 Example: enable flow trace and task switches recording in the trace based on data trace:

-1. Create a task group for this task with merge or hide option:
+1. Create a task group for the idle task

 GROUP.CreateTASK "idle" "NO_TASK" /MERGE